geniusrabbit/adview/README.md

 This monorepo contains the following packages:

+- `@adview/core`: Core utilities, types, and shared functionality
-- `@adview/react`: The main package for the AdView React library.
+- `@adview/react`: React components and hooks for AdView

 ## Table of Contents